SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   The client must be able to signal to the server what media type the server should expect for the request content and to use for the response content.
   This document only describes the use of [@!XML] but the use of other media types such as JSON [@!RFC7159] should also be possible.

-- Compatibility with existing EPP commands and corresponding request and response messages.
+- Compatibility with existing EPP semantics defined in the EPP RFCs.
 - Simplicity, when the semantics of a resource URL and HTTP method match an EPP command and request message, the use of a request message should be optional.

 - Performance, reducing the number of required request and response messages, improves the performance and network bandwidth requirements for both client and server.
 Fewer messages have to be created, marshalled, and transmitted.